 His work with a wide variety of materials, including stone, wood, steel or colors, is created in smaller steps and is on the one hand conceptual but also process-oriented.
 They arise from the subconscious and let it discover new sides of itself again and again.

-His latest installation “Broken” is a memorial made up of 222 mannequins, the artistic processing of which is intended to make the limitless cruelty of women and girls visually comprehensible It was shown for the first time in Siegburg on November 25, 2020 on the occasion of the International Days of Action against Violence against Women.
+His installation “Broken/ (Un)Broken” is a memorial made up of 222 mannequins, the artistic processing of which is intended to make the limitless cruelty of women and girls visually comprehensible.
+It was shown for the first time in Siegburg on November 25, 2020 on the occasion of the International Days of Action against Violence against Women.

 Now, at the age of 42, the soul of the entrepreneur and the soul of the artist have slowly united and now work together and no longer against the artist Dennis Josef Meseg.